 - a serving member of the UK armed forces (or their spouse, civil partner or a dependent parent or child living with them) doing a distance learning course from outside the UK that started on or after 1st August 2017

 If you are aged 19 or over, you can apply for Advanced Learner Loans on Level 3, 4, 5 or 6 courses.
 If you are aged 19-23, the Advanced Learner Loan does not replace your entitlement to complete your first full Level 3 course where applicable; it covers any additional Level 3, 4, 5 or 6 courses that you wish to enrol on.

 You are entitled to access up to four loans, but you can only get one loan at a time.

 The amount of money available to you depends on the course that you are studying.
 The minimum that can be borrowed is £300 and it’s easy to apply as there is no credit check, no upper age limit, and your household income isn’t taken it account.

-If you are supporting your studies through an Advanced Learner Loan, we may be able to assist you with costs incurred whilst studying such as childcare and travel to and from college.
+If you are supporting your studies through an Advanced Learner Loan, we may be able to assist you with costs incurred whilst studying such as additional learning support childcare or travel to and from college.